cgtrout/MSFS-PyScriptManager/readme.md

   - Uses an easily modifiable 'template' system to define variables that show on the bar.
 See source file for more details.
   ![image](https://github.com/user-attachments/assets/05786688-b542-4050-95eb-1e85bf8d673d)

 - **fbw_a380_checklist.py** Allows keyboard control of built in A380 checklist.
-This script requires a Mobiflight "Wasm" module installation.
+This script requires a [Mobiflight "WASM" module installation](https://github.com/MobiFlight/MobiFlight-Connector/wiki/Verifying-the-WASM-module-installation-and-locating-the-MSFS2020-community-folder).
 - **fenix_disable_efb.py:** Example script that shows how LVARS can be automated.
 This script will hide the EFBs on the Fenix A32x.
-(Requires Mobiflight "Wasm" module).
+(Requires Mobiflight "WASM" module installation).
 - **fenix_radio.py:** Shows a draggable radio panel that shows RMP1 active/standby channels.
-(Requires Mobiflight "Wasm" module).
+(Requires Mobiflight "WASM" module installation).
 - **plot_altitude.py:** Shows a draggable graph panel of altitude - can easily be changed to other SimConnect variables.
 - **plot_joystick.py:** Show visualization of joystick and trim values state.